OliviaNguyen1789/Ecommerce-retail-data--Customer-Churn-Prediction--Machine-Learning/README.md

 ```
 <img width="588" alt="Screen Shot 2025-03-09 at 12 58 26 AM" src="https://github.com/user-attachments/assets/f51b5512-8249-486d-b891-fee12b3b8dcf" />

-### 4️⃣ egmentation and Recommendations for Promotion
+### 4️⃣ Segmentation and Recommendations for Promotion

 Based on the clustering data for churned users, we have identified five distinct segments and proposed tailored promotion strategies for each: